akshadjaiswal/Namaste-JavaScript/README.md

 # Episode 3 : Hoisting

+- <strong>Hoisting </strong> is a concept which enables us to extract values of variables and functions even before initialising/assigning value without getting error and this is happening due to the 1st phase (memory creation phase) of the Execution Context.

 # Episode 4 : Functions and Variable Environments

 # Episode 5: Window and this keyword